 This means the email providers might block the delivery of all emails from that sender.

-MailCharts have a great chart showing the increase in email volume specifically about Black Friday over the weekend:
+This chart shows the increase in email volume specifically around Black Friday:

 If you get blocked on Black Friday this will have a serious impact on your sales.